TriumphLLC/Blend4Web/doc_src/viewer.rst

     This parameter defines the base color of a selected material.

 *Reflectivity*
-    This parameter sets the refelctivity factor of a selected material.
+    This parameter sets the reflectivity factor of a selected material.
 Its value is equal to zero by default.

 *Fresnel*
     The power of the Fresnel effect for the reflection.
 Set to zero by default.